retypeapp/retype/configuration/project.md

 url: example.com
 ```

-The `url` can also be a sub-domain.
+The `url` can also be a subdomain.

 ```yml
 url: docs.example.com